Shredmetal/llmtest/docs/index.md

 ### ⚠️ Important Information on Understanding Responsibilities

-This library is built by software engineers give software engineers a tool to validate the behaviour of applications that have had an LLM stuffed in them.
+This library is built by software engineers to give software engineers a tool to validate the behaviour of applications that have had an LLM stuffed in them.
 It is **NOT** a Data Science tool nor a replacement for model metrics used by Data Science teams to validate model suitability.

 #### Software Engineer's Role